 adb shell setprop

-is the command you need.
+If you want to change system properties, adb shell setprop is the command you need.
 Remember, tweaking these properties can affect system behavior, so proceed with caution.

 Example:

-To change the device’s density:
+To change the deviceโs density:

 adb shell setprop ro.sf.lcd_density 240